CX-0010 Business Partner Number v2.2.1

 -

-the identifier is an alphanumerical [A-Z0-9] code, which ensures that the BPN is world-wide scalable, being capable of identifying 36^10 ~ 3.6 quadrillion different business partners per type
+the entity characters are alphanumerical uppercase characters that ensure that the BPN is world-wide scalable, being capable of identifying 36^10 ~ 3.6 quadrillion different business partners per type

 -

-the checksum is an alphanumerical [A-Z0-9] code, which implements error detection using a verification algorithm according to ISO 7064 MOD 1271-36
+the check characters are alphanumerical uppercase characters that implement the error detection using a verification algorithm according to ISO/IEC 7064:2003 MOD 1271-36

 Further requirements:

-- the checksum MUST be calculated over the entire BPN (prefix, type and identifier), to fully support error detection
+- the check characters MUST be calculated over the entire BPN (prefix, type and entity code), to fully support error detection

 - the following input or reading aid using blanks SHOULD be used to even further increase human-readability of the BPN, e.g.: BPNL 0000 0000 IF61